-This is why suede is both softer than nubuck and less durable.
-In truth, beef hide isn't the best for suede due to these coarse fibers.
-However, it's passable once processed thoroughly enough.
+Therefore, suede is both softer than nubuck and less durable.
+In truth, beef hide is not the best for suede due to these coarse fibers.
+However, it is passable once processed thoroughly enough.

 Suede picks up stains easily and is hard to clean, given its porous nature.
-For furniture, it is only suitable for accents such as outbacks or throw pillows.
+For furniture, it is only suitable for accents such as outback’s, out arms or throw pillows.
 Skin contact on the daily will cause the suede to darken.

 Price Range: 1-5

-Bi cast leather is made by applying a layer of polyurethane to a sheet of split leather.
-This probably helps increase the lifespan of both.
+Bi cast leather is made by applying a layer of polyurethane to a sheet of split leather (the cut below the top grain).